RV Parks & Campground Information

 We trust you will be patient as our journey to provide factual and legitimate information is dependent on donations and sponsors who support our mission and want to join us in encouraging recreational travel regardless of one’s disability.
 With adequate funding we will continue to gather more and more information on accessible RV parks and campgrounds as well as large rest areas.
 It is not uncommon at all to arrive in a town only to find that of all the RV Parks we examine, there may not be any that provide any level of accessibility for someone with limited mobility.
 It is also not uncommon to come across settings where the management/owners do not understand ADA compliance be it a private or public entity.
 And we gladly offer our services to educate those individuals on the benefits of becoming an accessible, if not fully ADA compliant, park.
 Please be patient as we continue our research throughout this great nation of ours.
 We are lucky if we find 1 accessible park for every 10 we examine, and yet that 1 is not ADA compliant.
 It is a very difficult and uniquely challenging task but one that is sorely needed to address the numerous issues regarding compliance with accessibility standards for outdoor recreation areas in an effort to provide accurate data and information.
 If a park has not been examined by one of our accessibility specialists, it will NOT be listed on our website.
 We do not take suggestions.
 Every park, rest area, visitor center listed has been personally examined by at least one of our team members.

-As an Accessibility Specialist regarding ADA compliance and Outdoor Recreation Accessibility Standards, the Founder, Mark Douglass, continues the mission of the organization by having other members become properly trained to be Accessibility Specialists in an effort to broaden the base of coverage for the benefit of the travelers with disabilities searching for accessible facilities.
+As an Accessibility Specialist regarding ADA compliance and Outdoor Recreation Accessibility Standards, Mark Douglass continues the mission of the organization by having other members become properly trained to be Accessibility Specialists in an effort to broaden the base of coverage for the benefit of the travelers with disabilities searching for accessible facilities.

 Click on the links below to view reviews of several RV Parks by State:

 You can help us with our mission by being an annual or monthly financial supporter of our cause.
-Please feel free to go to the DONATE button and make a donation of any amount.
-A follow up regarding your considerate donation will be forthcoming via email or personal phone call as long as you leave the appropriate contact information on the CONTACT US page.
+Please feel free to go to our Make a Donation page and make a donation of any amount.
+A follow up regarding your considerate donation will be forthcoming via email or personal phone call as long as you leave the appropriate contact information on the Contact Us page.
 We thank those of you who have made financial contributions to help us make a difference, and promote an enjoyable way of life that so many people take for granted.
 We thank those of you who have yet to donate, but want to support our mission.

 If you think you have what it takes to become an Accessibility Specialist, or simply an informant of parks that exhibit various levels of accessibility, we would like to talk with you.
 We have Ambassadors and State Directors who are currently helping gather information for assessment purposes in various states.
 If you are interested, please let us know on the CONTACT US page.